 The Create with KOAC programming includes virtual workshops and tours and represents the KO Arts Centre’s pivot towards a digital future.
 We connect our significantly increased online community with the creative process of contemporary artists.
 It is also a way of nurturing our community’s resilience and mental well-being.

 Our current workshops consist of a physical kit, which participants order online, and video conferencing sessions to interact with artist facilitators.
 Everyone is invited to submit their finished artworks to a KOAC online gallery.

-Thanks to the support from the Rozsa Foundation and Calgary Arts Development enjoy our programs this Holiday Season for free.
+Thanks to the support from the Rozsa Foundation, Calgary Arts Development and The Alberta Foundation for the Arts enjoy our programs this Holiday Season for free.

 To register, choose the desired Virtual Workshop below.

 The actual subject matter was new and exciting, teachers were exceptional.

 The paper sculptures were easy to work with from the desktop where my computer sits and there was no setting up or cleaning up!
 The workshop gave me 90 minutes of play time and exploration!
 In the end, I felt uplifted and successful!
 I enjoyed the complexity that resulted from manipulating the pieces and connecting them together.
 I have kept the pieces and will continue to photograph them.